 Our Privacy Policy

 We at The Family Adventure Project take the privacy of our visitors seriously.
 This privacy policy sets out how we use and protect any information you give when using this website.
 Any information you provide while using the site will only be used in accordance with this privacy policy.
 Please be aware that links on our site may take you to other sites for which we are not responsible and which may have different privacy policies.
 We recommend you check their privacy policies and terms of use before using their sites.
-We are not responsible for republished content from this site that appears on other blogs or websites without our permission.
+We are not responsible for republished content from this site that appears on other blogs or websites with or without our permission.

 Information we collect and email policy